shimpact003/Grasscutters-on-android/README.md

 # Grasscutters-on-android
-### A comprehensive guide on how to run the grasscutters server locally on your android device
+### A comprehensive guide on how to run the grasscutter server locally on your android device
 ## **READ ALL THE INSTRUCTIONS CAREFULLY BEFORE STARTING**

 Client installation (If you have played on yuuki before you can skip this part)